chenheinrich/RELIKE/README.md

 # Reionization Effective Likelihood

-The Reionization Effective Likelihood (RELIKE) is a fast and accurate likelihood code that compresses the final Planck 2018 likelihoods for the purpose of constraining global ionization history models.
+The Reionization Effective Likelihood (RELIKE) is a fast and accurate likelihood code that compresses the final Planck 2018 likelihoods for the purpose of constraining models of the global ionization history.

-- You can obtain the likelihood of any model of ionization history _xe(z)_ in the range 6 < z < zmax by using the python package **relike**.
-The code projects the model onto the principal components (PC) of ionization history in the CMB data, which is used to quickly return the likelihood of a single model; you may also use it to evaluate the likelihood at multiple points and plot the parameter posteriors (assuming flat prior in the parameter).
+1. Using the **python package `relike`**, you can obtain the likelihood of any model of ionization history _xe(z)_ in the range
+6 < z < zmax.
+The code works by projecting the model onto the principal components (PC) of ionization history in the CMB data for its PC amplitudes _mj_'s, which are used to quickly return the effective likelihood of the model; you may also use it to evaluate the likelihood at multiple points and plot the parameter posteriors (assuming flat prior in the parameter).
-- You can also run a MCMC chain by either making use of the `relike` python package from insde of a sampler (e.g. Cobaya or Cosmosis), or use directly the **CosmoMC-relike** implementation in fortran that we used for producing results in the paper.
+- You can also run a MCMC chain by either making use of the `relike` python package from insde of a sampler (e.g. Cobaya or Cosmosis), or use directly the **`CosmoMC-relike`** implementation in fortran that we used for producing results in the paper.
+- Note that there are two modes of effective likelihoods: 1) kernel density estimate (KDE) mode, and 2) the Gaussian approximation mode.
+The python `relike` contains the Gaussian mode only, while the fortran implementation in `CosmoMC-relike` has both.

 Reference: Heinrich & Hu 2021 <arxiv:...>